 I first heard about Intermittent Fasting, or IF, here.
 I'm not going to go into specifics, so just click on the link if you don't know what this is.

 I've always done better on low calorie diets than nutrient-specific diets i.e Atkins or the "slow carb diet".
 This is due to the fact that if I can eat anything I want, I won't get any cravings.
 Of course, my diet still consists of mostly natural and unprocessed foods, but I generally follow an 80-20 approach; pretty much all my regular meals are white wheat/sugar free, but I get to eat dessert.
+I have absolutely no problem purely living on broccoli, oatmeal, eggs, fruit, and various other veggies, but I NEED chocolate.
+Going long-term without being able to eat as much chocolate as I want is just not plausible for me!
+And why the hell would I want to, if I could eat chocolate and still lose weight?

 Pretty much everything is explained in the article, so if you start thinking "metabolism slowing," "stavation mode," or even (god forbid) "anorexic," please actually DO SOME RESEARCH before saying anything.